The Health Care Tax Credit for Small Businesses

 No Tax Credit for Owners of the Business

-Small businesses cannot take a tax credit for insurance premiums paid on behalf of their owners.
+Small businesses can't take the tax credit for insurance premiums paid on behalf of their owners.
 This includes owners of corporations, partners in partnerships, and sole proprietors.
-No tax credit is available for employees who own 5 percent or more of a business structured as a C-corporation, and no tax credit is available for employees who own 2 percent or more of an S-corporation.
+No tax credit is available for employees who own more than 5% of a business structured as a C corporation, or for employees who own more than 2% of an S corporation.

-Partners, members of LLCs that are treated as partnerships, owners of single-member LLCs, S-corporation shareholders owning 2 percent or more of an S-corporation, and sole proprietors are all treated as self-employed persons for health insurance purposes.
+Partners, members of LLCs that are treated as partnerships, owners of single-member LLCs, S corporation shareholders with more than 2% ownership, and sole proprietors are all treated as self-employed persons for health insurance purposes.
 They're not entirely left out in the cold, however.
 They're eligible for the self-employed health insurance deduction instead of this tax credit.

 Some small employers might not qualify for the full amount of the credit.
-The 50-percent amount represents the maximum tax credit available.
-The credit is reduced or phased out in the following circumstances:
+The 50% amount represents the maximum tax credit available, but the credit is reduced or phased out in the following circumstances:

-- The number of full-time equivalent employees exceeds 10.
+- The number of your FTE employees exceeds 10.

 - Actual health insurance premiums exceed the average premiums paid for health coverage in the employer's geographical area.

 The health care tax credit can be calculated and claimed using Form 8941.
 The form must be attached to the business's tax return.
 The credit then reduces any income tax the business owes.